nmaguiar/openaf-docs/docs/reference/ow_format.md

 ````
 ### ow.format.fromBytesAbbreviation

-__ow.format.fromBytesAbbreviation(aStr) : Number__
+__ow.format.fromBytesAbbreviation(aStr, useDecimal) : Number__

 ````
 Tries to reverse the ow.format.toBytesAbbreviation from aStr (string) back to the original value in bytes.
+Use useDecimal=true to interpret KB as 1000 instead of 1024 (see more in https://en.wikipedia.org/wiki/Byte#Multiple-byte_units)
 (available after ow.loadFormat())
 ````
 ### ow.format.fromDate